0xemmkty/tinymind-blog/content/blog/sep-oct-watchlist.md

 **9**慕总终于靠娃上位了(10.10)

 ### Reading
 **1** Must We Burn Sade?
 (10.11, review: boring, i mean Beauvoir‘s writing was such boring lmao I don't like analytical essays without logic :3 especially when the content is still a pile of shit)
+**2** 浮游-王建国 (10.12, review: waaaaaaaaaaaaaaaaa a very implicit fiction abt father-son love ........ writing is good !!!! good enough to let me cant really understand but willing to try)